-Your crowdfunding backers are a great source for product feedback.
+Your crowdfunding backers are a great source of product feedback.
 With each of the projects I have run on Kickstarter, the product at the end of the campaign has been improved through feedback from the backer community throughout.

 If you do it right, many of these people become passionate about the product and want to help however they can to make it the best possible.

 Don’t get me wrong; crowdfunding is not the silver bullet or fast path to cash.
-If your only interest is in making money, or you’re not interested in putting the work in up front, then it’s not for you.
+If your only interest is in making money, or you’re not interested in putting the work in upfront, then it’s not for you.

 Last note, Not only is crowdfunding incredible for all the aspects I mentioned above, but it’s also really FUN.